starseed12345/QuestStack/README.md

 ## Credits

-Built using research and tools from the Android security and VR development communities specifically (FreeXR), including previous Quest bootloader unlocking work.
+Built using research and tools from the Android security and VR development communities specifically (FreeXR), including previous Quest bootloader unlocking work from darknight https://github.com/darknight1050/quest-bootloader-unlocker.

 ## License